 Academic appeals and complaints

-Complete a Request for Re-evaluation Form if you wish to appeal the final grade for a course under 6.2.1 of the IPESA.
+Complete a Request for Re-evaluation Form if you wish to appeal your final grade for a course under 6.2.1 of the IPESA.
 The deadline normally falls before the start of the following semester.
 Check with the Academic Affairs Technician for further information.

 Attendance and absences are covered in detail in 5.2 of the IPESA.
 You are responsible for material missed during absences, even if you are not penalized for missing an evaluation if the absence is excused.
 Your teacher may prohibit you from further attendance and assign you the grade earned to date if you miss ten percent or more of the total course time because of unexcused absences.
-The Dean of Faculty and Academic Affairs may do the same, after consultation with your teacher, if you miss more than twenty percent of total course time for any reason and your absences have jeopardized any realistic chance of passing a course
+The Dean of Faculty and Academic Affairs may do the same, after consultation with your teacher, if you miss more than twenty percent of total course time for any reason and your absences have jeopardized any realistic chance of passing a course.

 Cheating and Plagiarism